dbojan/tosec-trimmer/README.md

 # tosec-trimmer

 ## Trimmer for Tosec Amiga and Atari ST floppy images of releases (games) to make 1g1r one game one rom

 <code> <pre>
-2023-08-21-1
-beta
+v2023-09-29-1

+Tool to create set of games for gaming system with 1g1r (one game one rom) collection.
+Mostly for Atari ST/Amiga, but can probably be used for other game systems.

+To download tosec collection, google tosec on the internet, or tosec atari st.
+They might be several gigabytes big.
+Using torrent, you can choose which folders to download, (if option is available), or click show all on internet archive page and download single files.
+For some systems, there already created 1g1r sets, like Hearto.
+Usually found on the internet archive.

-This program will create new folder named 'folder with games-srt', in which there will be hardlinks to original 'folder with games'.
+This program will create new folder named 'folder with games-srt', (sorted) in which there will be hardlinks to original 'folder with games'.
 (Hardlinks are like copies of files, but take no space on disk) Multiple version of same games will not be hardlinked ('copied') to new folder.